MrKioZ/selected-tts/README.md

 # Clipboard TTS
-A text to speech script
+A simple and useful text to speech script

 # Description
 Simply this allows you make the pc speech the selected text by copying the text and reading it from the clipboard